Sew Pajama Pants in just 15 Minutes

 Pajama Pants from Vintage Sheets

-Turn your cut pieces wrong side out and sew the interior side side of each leg, up until about 0.5″ from the crotch.
+Turn your cut pieces wrong side out and sew the interior side of each leg, up until about 0.5″ from the crotch.

 Now, turn your legs right side out.
 You’re going to sew the two legs together by sewing seams 1 and 2, as shown in the below photo.

 Finally, try the pants on and determine where you’d like the waist to hit.
 Fold it over, pin, and sew the waist closed, leaving about 1″ left un-sewn.
 You will fish your elastic through this band and sew the two ends together.
-Finally, stitch the waistband closed.
+Lastly, stitch the waistband closed.